harry08010/CSCE608-Project-1/README.md

 This project built a website on which users can make records of their daily expenses.

-Built with
+Built with:
-*Front-end: HTML, CSS, JavaScript, Bootstrap *Back-end: PHP, MySQL
+* Front-end: HTML, CSS, JavaScript, Bootstrap
+* Back-end: PHP, MySQL

 Functions:
 (a) Sign up/Sign in: